arives/rr2/README.md

     ## t53 -1.60010819 -1.3718365            0
     ## t13 -1.52297135 -2.0347222            1

-Then, let's fit some models and calculate their R2s.
+Then, let’s fit some models and calculate their R2s.

 LMM
 ---